Get all the latest Airbnb data for Osaka

 Is short-term renting allowed in Osaka in 2026?

-The main legal frameworks are the Private Lodging Business Act (minpaku), Special Zone Minpaku (being phased down), and the Inns and Hotels Act for full hotel-style licensing.
+The main legal routes are national-law minpaku under the Private Lodging Business Act, an existing Osaka Special Zone minpaku certification, or an Inns and Hotels Act simple-lodging license.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Japan.